Value Investing – Reasonable Expectations (Lesson 1)

 Value investing utilizes four key principles for success.

-2. Intrinsic Value – identify price points for stock whereby intrinsic value exists in the stock thus validating the buy low concept;
+2. Intrinsic Value – identify price points for stock whereby intrinsic value exists in the stock, thus validating the buy low concept;

-3. Financial Analysis – utilize financial metrics and business ratios to set good financial performance outcomes confirming market price increases will occur;
+3. Financial Analysis – utilize financial metrics and business ratios to set good financial performance outcomes, confirming market price increases will occur;

 4. Patience – waiting the necessary time to buy and sell stock.

-Yes, true value investing is superior to other investment models over long journeys of time.
+Yes, true value investing is superior to other investment models over long periods of time.
 In the short run, volatility can paint a false picture of success for other methods of investing.
-Adherence to core principles and preset buy/sell points will win, not in large increments; but will prevail over extended time in years.
+Adherence to core principles and preset buy/sell points will win, not in large increments, but will prevail over an extended time in years.
 The key is to have reasonable expectations from the results of an investor’s hard work.
 Don’t be mistaken, value investing does require some commitment by investors.
 An investor should be willing to invest one to two hours per week on their portfolio, most of this reviewing financials and implementing the buy/sell orders to the broker.

 What are the reasonable expectations?

 There are three reasonable outcomes a value investor expects.
 The first relates to actual returns on the investment, net of fees and taxes.
 Secondly, value investors will also experience less stress than other forms of investing.
 This is a reflection of setting up financial boundaries and simply allowing time to do its job.
 Finally, don’t kid yourself; this is not an easy program.
 It does require some work.
-A reasonable expectation is one to two hours per week for a portfolio less than $1 Million.
-Once you understand the system, it is relatively easy to methodically follow a regimen of checking resources and verifying compliance to the plan.
+A reasonable expectation is one to two hours per week for a portfolio less than $1 million.
+Once you understand the system, it is relatively easy to methodically follow a regimen of checking resources and verifying compliance with the plan.
 The following three sections cover these reasonable expectations with a little more clarity.

-Value Investing – Just Good Returns
+Reasonable Expectations – Just Good Returns

 In future lessons, you will learn about how time impacts the value investment fund’s return on its basis.
-In addition, other lessons cover risk issues and the importance of only high quality stocks; again, refer to the four principles of value investing stated above.
+In addition, other lessons cover risk issues and the importance of only high-quality stocks; again, refer to the four principles of value investing stated above.

 As you can imagine, the value investor’s emotions related to Norfolk Southern’s rapid price decline and then its final recovery swung from one extreme to the other.

-Value Investing – Emotional Control
+Reasonable Expectations – Emotional Control

 In the long run, value investing is less stressful than other forms of investing due to the quality of the investments; value investors are assured of success just by minimizing losses.
 There will be many positive highs from good gains when the respective stocks recover to the sell points set by the financial analytical work value investors perform.
 This brings us to the third expectation of value investing.
 There is some hard work involved.